Installation

 stop Stop all of Mythic

-test test mythic service connections
+test Test mythic service connections

 uninstall uninstall services locally and remove them from disk